-The states in the network are Alabama, Alaska, Arizona, Arkansas, Connecticut, Colorado, Louisiana, Maryland, Montana, Nevada, New Jersey, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, South Dakota, Vermont, Washington and Wisconsin.
+The states in the network are Alabama, Alaska, Arizona, Arkansas, Connecticut, Colorado, Louisiana, Maryland, Montana, Nevada, New Jersey, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, South Dakota, Texas, Vermont, Washington and Wisconsin.

 COVID-19 and measures taken to limit the transmission of the coronavirus, including widespread business closures, have led to 14 million jobs lost in the United States.
 The national unemployment rate increased from 3.8 percent in February to 11.1 percent in June.

 The pandemic has disproportionately affected lower-income workers who are concentrated in service-sector jobs that do not lend themselves to telework.
 According to the Federal Reserve, among people who were working in February, almost 40 percent of those in households making less than $40,000 a year had lost a job in March.

 Women and communities of color have also borne disproportionate impacts.
 The Reskilling and Recovery Network will strive to address equity disparities that have increased during the economic and health crisis.

 - Engage with a collaborative network of like-minded state leaders to strategize economic and workforce recovery efforts;